DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/4-regression.md

 `git push deploy`{{ execute }}

-Once the change is deployed, we can see it is live, and indeed, diverging from what is expected.
+Once the change is deployed, we can see it is live, and diverging from the expected behavior.

 ![](assets/broken.png)

-The test should soon fail, and alert us.
+The test should soon fail and alert us.
 We can trigger it manually to get the result faster.

 And soon enough, we should receive an alert email to warn us about this failure.